diffpy/diffpy.snmf/README.rst

 A python package implementing the stretched NMF algorithm.

-``diffpy.snmf`` is a Python package that increases the insight one can obtain from a measured series time-dependent signals through applying the stretched nonnegative matrix factorization (sNMF) and spare stretched nonnegative matrix factorization algorithms (ssNMF).
-The package seeks to answer the question: "What are the structural signals composing my measured signal at each moment in time?"
+``diffpy.snmf`` implements the stretched non negative matrix factorization (sNMF) and sparse stretched NMF (ssNMF) algorithms.

+This algorithm is designed to do an NMF factorization on a set of signals ignoring any uniform stretching of the signal on the independent variable axis.
+For example, for powder diffraction data taken from samples containing multiple chemical phases where the measurements were done at different temperatures and the materials were undergoing thermal expansion.

 For more information about the diffpy.snmf library, please consult our `online documentation <https://diffpy.github.io/diffpy.snmf>`_.